mnair123/TestRepo/README.md

 # TestRepo
-Test repo crated as part of GIT tutorial
+Test repo created as part of GIT tutorial